robertjchristian/MRC/MRC39.md

 ## Secondary Effects Such The Rise of Liquidity Staking Tokens for MOR

 ### Liquid Locker at the protocol level:
 - (1) Most important fundamental piece of allowing for this at the protocol level would mean having some sort of receipt token(s) that whoever owns it at the time of the claim can use to claim the underlying MOR rewards.
 This would preferably be a form of fungible token (e.g. if you lock rewards for 100 stETH for 1 year you get 100 veMOR1yr or something along those lines), but it could also be an NFT of the claim position.
-IF you sell 50 of your 100 veMOR1yr before the unlock time whoever has the other 50% gets to claim 50% of the rewards etc at unlock.
+If you sell 50 of your 100 veMOR1yr before the unlock time whoever has the other 50% gets to claim 50% of the rewards etc, at unlock.

 - (2) This does get a little complex because if you get your receipt token and then withdraw your stETH 7 days later, the unlock will only be worth 7 days of rewards + multiplier instead of 1 year worth so its difficult in this context to make them fungible vs NFTs.